DamienDavisNeff/RemoveDogeLogo/README.md

 # RemoveDogeLogo
 THIS IS NOW USELESS, AS THE DOGE LOGO HAS BEEN REMOVED!
-Now it removes the bird from the Twitter homescreen.
+Now it just removes the bird from the Twitter homescreen.

+***
-[Old]Removed the doge logo from the homescreen of Twitter
+Removed the doge logo from the homescreen of Twitter

 ## To Use